Cash or Accrual Method : What Is The Difference

 Cash Accounting Basics

-With cash basis accounting, you log revenue when received and expenses when paid.
+With cash-based accounting, you log revenue when received and expenses when paid.
 This approach provides a clear view of real-time cash flow.
 It is simpler to implement but does not match revenue and expenses to the period they occurred.

 Accrual Accounting Basics